• Skip to primary navigation

 What to serve with pesto zoodles

 I think the creaminess of the lime pesto works well to temper the heat of spicy foods.
-That’s why I like to serve these zucchini and pesto noodles with dishes like red lentil chili, jerk chicken, or spice-rubbed pork tenderloin.
+That’s why I like to serve these zucchini and pesto noodles with dishes like jerk chicken, or spice-rubbed pork tenderloin.

 You could also turn this low-carb pesto pasta into a full meal.
 For non-vegetarian options, add sliced chicken breast or chicken meatballs.
 To keep your meal vegan, try adding avocado, chickpeas, lentils, or tofu.